anandhakrishnank/json-service/README.md

 Run the Main Program: App.java

-Type 1 for 'Reading JSON using URL' & Enter </br>
+Type 1 for 'To type new URL' & Enter </br>
-Type 2 for 'Reading JSON using File' & Enter </br>
+Type 2 for 'To use the URL from properties' & Enter </br>
 Type 0 or exit to exit & Enter;</br>
 Enter '' or any character to continue</br>